Naoshima: Town of Naoshima and nearby islands

 Naoshima was made a village in 1890, and upgraded to a town in 1954.
 The town is part of Kagawa District.
 Naoshima is the sister town of Timmins, Ontario, Canada.

 As of 2010, only three of the town's 27 islands are inhabited: Naoshima, Byōbujima, and Mukaejima.
 Ishima is also inhabited, but only in the northern portion which belongs to Okayama Prefecture.

 Byōbujima

 Byōbujima is a minor island north of Naoshima, close to Okayama Prefecture, with a population of 19 as of 2015.

 Ishima

 The second-largest island of the town, Ishima, lying northeast of Naoshima, is divided between Kagawa Prefecture in the south and Okayama Prefecture in the north.
 The only inhabitants are in a small settlement on the north coast, belonging to Okayama.

 Ishima was divided after fishing-related disputes in the Edo period.
 In 2011, 87% of the island was burned in a forest fire, though the northern settlement was spared.

 Mukaejima

 Mukaejima is a minor island northwest of Naoshima with a population of 15 as of 2015.

 Demographics

-Per Japanese census data, the population fo Naoshima has declined over the past half-century.
+Per Japanese census data, the population of Naoshima has declined over the past half-century.

+In popular culture

+The fictional island of Torishirojima, which is the setting of the 2018 visual novel game Summer Pockets, was based on the island.